xionluhnis/autoknit/wasm/README.md

 As expected, none of the bed offsets are below 0 since the minimum free needle was set to that.
 Also, the output needles are arrays `[side, offset]` given that `needles_as_array` is true.

+## Modularize=1

+In case you need to generate the module as a function (to which you can pass the initial Module object), then simply call `make module` instead of the default `make`.